 For contracts or agreements with performers, venues, catering, or other services, use the Tulane Services Contract.
 The Services Contract should be applicable for the majority of your event needs.
 If your event includes a large scale performer (over $10,000) or the performer provides their own contract, contact Greg Feiling, LBC Associate Director of Campus Programming, at email@example.com or 504-314-2918, for details on how to proceed.

 A form of crowd management may be required at events on and off campus that are open to the public.
 Depending on the nature of the event, crowd managers can be uniformed police officers, uniformed security officers, or a combination of both.

 Crowd managers will ensure that all university policies concerning the event, whether open or closed, are adhered to and that safety and general order prevail.
 Security should arrive no later than 30 minutes prior to the start of the event and remain on site until 30 minutes after the event has ended or until the crowd has dispersed.

 To request security coverage for an event, follow the steps below:

 All vehicles parked on the Uptown campus between the hours of 8:00 am - 5:30 pm, Monday-Friday, are required to display a university parking permit or park in a metered parking place.

 Arrange Parking for a Special Guest

 If you have a guest for your event that requires parking, your organization can purchase a visitor’s permit from Campus Services, LBC Room 107, prior to your guest’s arrival on campus.
 Your guest must display a permit during hours of regulation and the university host is responsible for notifying guests of applicable parking regulations.
-If your guest is on campus Monday-Friday after 5:30 pm and before 8:00 am or on weekends, they may park on campus without
+If your guest is on campus Monday-Friday after 5:30 pm and before 8:00 am or on weekends, they may park on campus without a permit.

 All payments for parking can be paid via an Interdepartmental Transfer (IT).
 Follow instructions for submitting an Interdepartmental Transfer.